-Did your computer fail to open a NULL file?
-We explain what NULL files are and recommend software that we know can open or convert your NULL files.
+Are you having problems opening a NULL file or just wondering what they contain?
+We explain what these files are used for and show you software that we know can open or otherwise handle your files.

 What is a NULL file?